Skip to main content

 Bureau Works TMill

-Translation memories degrade and depreciate over time.
-Large translation memories tend to have a wide array of problems including but not limited to:
+Translation Memories (TMs) degrade and depreciate over time.
+Large TMs often suffer from a wide range of issues, including but not limited to:

 DALL·E 2023-11-14 20.36.30 - A visual metaphor for a 'sick' translation memory, depicting an anthropomorphized digital memory bank with a sad face on its screen.
 The memory bank i.png